Heiswill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. A script that counts the number of directories and subdirectories in the current directory
 12. A script that display newest files
 13. Take a list of words and print only words that appear exactly once
+14. Display lines containing the pattern "root" from the file /etc/passwd